cs186-fa12/fa12/hw2/README.md

 ### Due: Wednesday, 10/3, 11:59 PM (You have 4 slip days for all CS186 projects.
 Use them wisely)

 ##Edits
+*  9/29  8:24pm - Added sample results for Part III when using `generate_fake_data` script.
+Also, added clarification that the queries should not return users who create 0 posts (for query 1), or follow 0 locations (for query 3).
 *  9/26  8:28pm - The `generate_fake_data` script had a bug in it, so the code was updated.
 Run `git pull` to get the updated script.
 *  9/26  2:44pm - FYI: If the server crashes when trying to sign up a user, please make sure the password is at least 5 characters long.
 *  9/24 12:12pm - Extended the deadline to 10/3.